php-fig/www.php-fig.org/faq/index.markdown

 is entirely up to them, not the FIG.

-## Why do you use strict languages with words like MUST, MUST NOT, and REQUIRED in all caps in your documentation and specifications?
+## Why do you use strict language with words like MUST, MUST NOT, and REQUIRED in all caps in your documentation and specifications?

 This is because we are following [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).
 For more information on the creators of RFC 2119, please see the [Internet